-We do not operate direct debit or accept payment by debit or credit cards.
+We do not operate direct debit or accept payment by debit or credit cards other than in person using a card reader.
 We do not retain any bank account details for individuals who make payments to NWET by standing order.
 For audit trail purposes only the name and address of the bank involved and the date the standing order was sent to that bank by NWET is recorded on the personal record of the person concerned.

 What do we mean by direct marketing?
 We will tell you about:

 - To process donations

 - To claim Gift Aid on donations

 - To confirm receipt of donations, to thank donors and to provide details of how donations may be or have been used

 - To enable us to maintain a record of supporters’ relationships with us

 - For analysis leading to the production of management information relating to income generation and supporter development

 - In relation to correspondence entered into with NWET by any offline or online channel

 - To manage visiting and other services at Gorse Hill Nature Reserve